Healthy Homes Assessment Haumoana

 What We Do

-As building inspectors, we deal with all the elements associated with specialist house inspects.
-We’re there to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the issues of professional home examinations.
+We’re there to make sure you make the right choice when it comes to buying your next home.

-We take your investment seriously We conduct detailed inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the enjoyable aspects of purchasing or owning a house.
+We consider your investment to be a serious one, and undertake detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning your own house.

-We are specialised in a range of services to make sure you are completely updated on the condition of any property that you might be looking to purchase or sell along with other services.
+We offer a wide range of solutions to ensure you are completely updated on the condition of any property that you might be looking to purchase or sell and also other services.

-We do not just collaborate with you, but we also collaborate with a number of large clients including local councils, banks and insurance companies.
-Evidently they appreciate the reassurance provided, thanks to the information provided in our building inspection reports.
+We don’t just collaborate with you, but we also collaborate with a number of large clients including the local authorities, banks and insurance companies.
+They clearly enjoy their reassurance provided, because of the information contained that we provide in our reports of building inspections.

-With our systemised approach to your property inspection and the latest in technology for software which includes digital photos in the report, you are able to actually see any issues that may be discovered.
-With our detailed reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.
+Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your reports, you can actually see any problems that might be found.
+With our detailed reporting it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports